-Of course there are wide variety of poll questions you can use; with Multiple Choice Poll, Word Cloud, and Rankings slides you have plenty of options no matter what the situation.
+Of course, you can use a wide variety of poll questions; Multiple Choice Polls, Word Cloud, and Rankings slides offer plenty of options no matter the situation.
 With all that in mind, we have compiled an array of different slide types you can use now or as inspiration for some time down the line.

 1. What’s your favorite app?